Super Breakout

-Super Breakout is a sequel to the 1976 video game Breakout released in arcades in September 1978 by Atari, Inc. It was written by Ed Rotberg.
-The game uses the same mechanics as Breakout, but allows the selection of three distinct game modes via a knob on the cabinet—two of which involve multiple, simultaneous balls in play.
-Both the original and sequel are in black and white with monitor overlays to add color.
-It was distributed in Japan by Namco and Esco Trading.
+Super Breakout is a 1978 action video game developed and published by Atari, Inc. for arcades; in Japan, it was distributed by Namco and Esco Trading.
+The game, originally designed by Ed Rotberg and Ed Logg, is a sequel to Atari's 1976 game Breakout, and uses the same mechanics while also allowing the selection of three distinct game modes, two of which involve multiple, simultaneous balls in play.
+As with its predecessor, the arcade version of Super Breakout is displayed in black and white, with monitor overlays to add color.

 The arcade game was commercially successful in Japan and the United States.
-Atari published home versions–in color–for most of its consoles and computers, including as the pack-in game for the 1982 Atari 5200.
+Atari published home versions of the game–in color–for most of its consoles and computers, and the game was the pack-in title for the Atari 5200 console when it was released in 1982.

 Gameplay

-The fundamental gameplay—use a paddle to bounce a ball into a wall of destructible bricks—is the same as Breakout, but Super Breakout contains three different game modes:

-Double gives the player control of two paddles at the same time—one placed above the other—with two balls in-play simultaneously.

-Cavity also has two paddles, but initially only one ball.
+The fundamental gameplay—use a paddle to bounce a ball into a wall of destructible bricks—is the same as Breakout, but Super Breakout contains three different game modes.
+"Double" gives the player control of two paddles at the same time—one placed above the other—with two balls in play simultaneously.
+"Cavity" also has two paddles, but initially only one ball.
 Two others are contained in pockets inside the wall and can be freed.

-Progressive advances the entire wall downward step by step, gaining in speed the longer the ball is in play.
+"Progressive" advances the entire wall downward step by step, gaining in speed the longer the ball is in play.